 At the best of times it’s pretty pointless comparing yourself to other writers.
 This is doubly so with writing web fiction.
 A few times I saw someone start a new series and get tons of upvotes and comments on Reddit.
 I was a bit bummed and thought it was the meritocracy in action, until I realized that they had previous serials published and already had a readership.
 Other writers who seem to be posting for the first time have a slow burn similar to mine.

 Beyond this, there’s just a style difference and an appetite for certain stories.
-If I was writing erotic fiction for a popular kink or Harry Potter fanfics, there’d be a build in market that’d be receptive to what I’m producing.
+If I was writing erotic fiction for a popular kink or Harry Potter fanfics, there’d be a built in market that’d be receptive to what I’m producing.
 Maybe combine both!
 “Who’s a bad wizard?!?!”
 Finding the readers who are interested in what I’m writing is a HUGE challenge, but it’s a challenge for every writer.

 My first comment from RoyalRoad was from another writer there.
 It’s nice that writers are supporting one another.
 Blogging used to be like that before everyone wanted to “get rich blogging!”.

 I’ve gotten 3 ratings on Royal Road so far – a 4, 0.5 and 5.
 0.5 is the lowest possible rating you can give, so that reader was deeply unhappy with my work.
 Some writers get upset about low ratings, but I understand not everyone is going to love any particular piece of writing.
 Anyone’s favorite book probably has 1 star ratings on Amazon.
 If I can get enough people to look at my work, there’s a readership lurking with the 4 and 5 stars.
 HOPEFULLY, Royal Roads algorithm figures out how to avoid directing the 0.5 star writers to my writing (and instead to something they’ll enjoy), but until then the low rating just tells all of us that I’m not the person to write for that reader.